ftseng-aws/gda2/datazone-demos/README.md

 **Adding Business Metadata**

-We add business metadata to an existing inventory data using **Metadata Forms**.
+We further improve the contextual information for each dataset by adding business metadata.
+To add business metadata to an existing inventory data using **Metadata Forms**.
 In this case let's provide a data SLA level to inform users of the frequency we intend to update this dataset.

 ![datazonedemo](datazone-demo-part-4-11.gif)
 <p align="center">